Carlyle, Kansas – Extinct in Allen County

 In the fall of 1857, a small colony was formed in Indiana to make a settlement in Kansas and build up a town, which was to be named Carlyle.
 After selecting the site north of Deer Creek, in 1857, two young men, P.M.
 Carnine and R.V.
 Ditmars, were left to build cabins.
 In the spring of 1858, the colonists began to arrive.
 Among the first were T.P.
 Killen, J.M.
 Evans, S.C.
 Richards, J.W.
 Scott, David Bergen, and H. Scott.

-The Carlyle colony selected 320 acres for a townsite and proposed to build a church and a schoolhouse and make other improvements to ensure the building up of the proposed town.
-Finding many difficulties in the way of making a prosperous town, the project was abandoned, and the site was cut up into farms.
+The Carlyle colony selected 320 acres for a townsite and proposed building a church and a schoolhouse, as well as making other improvements to ensure the building of the proposed town.
+Many difficulties were encountered in making a prosperous town, and the project was abandoned, and the site was cut up into farms.

 Though not successful in building a town, the colony prospered.
 A post office was established on January 7, 1859.
-A postal route was established from Leavenworth via Hyatt, in Anderson County, and to Carlyle, Cofachique, and Humboldt, in Allen County in 1858.
-The church and schoolhouse were afterward built, a high school kept up, and part of the time there, there was a store.
+In 1858, a postal route was established from Leavenworth via Hyatt in Anderson County to Carlyle, Cofachique, and Humboldt in Allen County.
+The church and schoolhouse were later built, a high school was maintained, and a store was part of the time there.

 Carlyle became a station when the Leavenworth, Lawrence, and Galveston Railroad was built.